How to write a business plan for a newspaper stall?

-Now that you have all the necessary information, it's time to dive in and start creating your business plan and developing the financial forecast for your newspapers stall.
+Now that you have all the necessary information, it's time to dive in and start creating your business plan and developing the financial forecast for your newspaper stall.

-What goes into your newspapers stall's financial forecast?
+What goes into your newspaper stall's financial forecast?

-The four key outputs of a financial forecast for a newspapers stall are:
+The four key outputs of a financial forecast for a newspaper stall are:

 - The profit and loss (P&L) statement,